 Exclusion is symmetric and enforced at admission.
 The higher-priority service wins the tie when both are requested.
 Priority is also the tiebreaker when the sentinel has to choose between evicting workloads under duress.

 The layers are independent.
-Admission control alone would miss a runaway allocation that grew after load.
+The kernel arbitration alone would miss admission cases where everything fits but the wrong thing got loaded.
+Admission alone would miss a runaway allocation that grew after load.
 Monitoring alone would miss the load that never should have started.
 Recovery alone is the old watchdog — it reacts too late.
 Together they form a control loop where every pathway back to a known-good state is explicit.
+The Castellan implements all four — see The Castellan for the daemon’s anatomy.

-The canonical way to load a heavy service is never lms load … or launchctl kickstart … directly.
+The canonical way to load a heavy service is never launchctl kickstart … directly.
 It is:

 Terminal window